Weather slows California wildfire, but flames keep moving - NewsBreak

 Meanwhile, officials prepared for the next possible phase of the firefight.

-In the city, white pick-up rentals dropped off private firefighters dispatched by insurance companies to water around homes and clean decks.
+In the city, white pick-up rentals dropped off private firefighters dispatched by insurance companies to water around homes and clean decks using water from public hydrants.
 Gas stations advertised prices at $5 per gallon (per 3.8 liters).
 Motels had “no vacancy” signs.

 As flames moved toward the Heavenly ski resort, officials turned on the mountain’s snow-making machines to increase humidity and slow down any flames.